-Baseline-dependet Two-phase ddynamics of gut microbiome .
+Throughout the observation of our experiment, the body weight of mice gradually increased over time, but the gain in body weight is generally insignificant between the inulin treatment group and the cellulose control group (Fig. S2A).
+Among the different experimental groups, there were no obvious difference in food intake and fecal weight (Fig. S2).

-Dietary intake of inulin increases mice body weight gradually over time, but the amount of body weight gain is generally insignificant compared to mice treated with the cellulose control (Fig. S2A).
-Although there were no obvious temporal patterns in the inulin intake (Fig. S2B, C) and fecal weight (Fig. S2D), the fecal weight was dramatically lower in inulin-fed mice, suggesting that intestinal absorption of inulin may cause increased colonic transit time and decreased defecation frequency.
-Except for Shanghai mice, the inulin absorption nourished gut microbes by rapidly boosting their density to more than 70% of maximum load within 24 hours (Fig. 2A).
-More interestingly, inulin induced a qualitatively consistent two-phase dynamics of the gut microbiota diversity (Fig. 2B), which drops rapidly in the short-term before a gradual increase in the long-term (i.e., undershoot).
-Fig. S3A), not richness (Fig. S3B), suggesting an expansion of certain bacterial taxa.
-IndeedConcordantly, we observed rapid but non-monotonic complex changes in the relative abundance of several dominant bacterial taxa such as Bacteroides and unclassified Muribaculaceae (Fig. 2C).
-The initial loss of biodiversity is primarily due to the changes in evenness (Fig. S3A), not richness (Fig. S3B), suggesting an ecological mechanism caused by expansion of resident bacteria, rather than gut invasion.
-Notably, the long-term recovery is only partial for Beijing and Hunan mice with much lower gut microbiota diversity at day 31 compared to day 0.
-By metagenomic sequencing, we observed temporal changes in the functional capacity of gut microbiome, supporting the time-dependent shifts in microbial composition.
-Specificially, the initial (day 0), short-term (day 5) and long-term (day 31) microbiomes have distinct gene family profiles (Fig. S4A) and the relative abundance of genes encoding inulinases/fructanases for inulin utilization significantly increased from day 0 to day 5 and 31 (Fig. S4B).
+Baseline-dependet dynamics of murine gut microbiome in response to inulin

-Collectively, our dynamics data confirms previous studies on the role of dietary fibers to quickly alter ecology and functiongut microbiota diversity and composition on the time scale of a day [29, 30].
-In addition,
+Inulin intervention rapidly promoted the absolute abundance of gut bacteria on the time scale of days, except for Shanghai mice (Fig. 2A).
+More interestingly, inulin induced a two-phase dynamical response in the gut microbiota diversity (Fig. 2B), which dropped rapidly in the short-term and recovered gradually in the long-term.
+The initial loss of diversity is primarily due to the changes in evenness (Fig. S3A), not richness (Fig. S3B), suggesting an expansion of certain bacterial taxa.
+Indeed, we observed rapid but non-monotonic changes in the relative abundances of several dominant bacterial taxa, such as Bacteroides and unclassified Muribaculaceae (Fig. 2C).
+Notably, the long-term recovery of microbiota diversity is only partial for Beijing and Hunan mice (i.e. lower gut microbiota diversity at day 31 compared to day 0).
+By metagenomic sequencing, we observed temporal changes in the functional capacity of gut microbiome.
+Specificially, the initial (day 0), short-term (day 5) and long-term (day 31) microbiomes have distinct gene family profiles (Fig. S4A) and the relative abundance of genes encoding enzymes for inulin utilization (inulinases/fructanases) significantly increased after intervention (Fig. S4B).

-In addition to phase-dependent responses, wwe found strong tendency of gut microbiota composition to stabilize under sustained stimulation of inulin (Fig. 2D).
+Collectively, our longitudinal profilings are consistent with previous observations that dietary fibers have profound impacts on the ecology and function of gut microbiota [29, 30].
+In addition, we found the tendency of gut microbiota to stabilize under sustained stimulation of inulin (Fig. 2D).
 Regardless of the baseline microbiota, the steady-state compositions are distinct from their baselines and thus represent new equilibria sustained by inulin intake.
-Specifically, the gut microbiota in Guangdong mice was highly resilient to inulin intervention and almost returned to its baseline composition at day 31.
-To quantify the rate of stabilization, we fit a harmonic oscillator model (Eq.
-(1), (2)) from physics to time series of biodiversity and calculated damping ratio—a dimensionless measure of whether and how dynamical systems approach new steady states upon perturbations—from the best-fit parameters (see Methods, Table S1).
-The model fits the data reasonably well with mean R2 of 73% (Table S1).
-The damping ratios are all equal or greater than 1, meaning that their responses were critically or overdamped and no oscillations were involved in the adaptive responses.
-The oscillation-free property is critical for ecosystems to maintain dynamic stability and integrity during adaptation.
+To quantify the rate of stabilization, we fit the time series of community diversity to a harmonic oscillator model to calculate the damping ratio (i.e. a dimensionless measure of whether and how dynamical systems approach new steady states upon perturbations) (see Methods, Table S1).
 Although the damping ratio varied among individual mice, the dynamical responses of microbiota diversity in ~60% of our mice were critical damping, i.e. non-oscillatory convergence towards the new equilibria.
 The critical damping behavior was also found in the recovery of human gut microbiome after transient antibiotic exposure [31].